S. Epatha Merkerson: Early life

-Merkerson was born in Saginaw, Michigan but raised in Detroit.
-She is the youngest of five children (Linda Merkerson, Debbie Merkerson-Gooch, Barrie Merkerson, and Zephry Merkerson) raised by their mother, Ann, who worked for the post office.
+Merkerson was born Sharon Epatha Merkerson in Saginaw, Michigan, and raised in Detroit.
+She is the youngest of five children raised by her mother Ann who worked for the post office.

 During a segment on the January 31, 2012, episode of The Wendy Williams Show, when asked about the origin of her name, Merkerson said that "Epatha" was the name of "a grade-school teacher who was influential in keeping her father in school".
 Merkerson graduated from Cooley High School in 1970 and earned her Bachelor of Fine Arts in theatre at Wayne State University in 1976.
-She was made an Honorary Doctor of Humane Letters by Wayne State University in May 2009 and received the same distinction from the University of Maryland Eastern Shore in 2012, from Montclair State University in 2013, and from the University of Pittsburgh in 2017.
+She was made an Honorary Doctor of Humane Letters by Wayne State University in May 2009.

 Career

-In 1978 she moved to New York City.
+In 1978, she moved to New York City, where she obtained her Master of Fine Arts from New York University part time.

 Merkerson made her television debut as Reba the Mail Lady on Pee-wee's Playhouse.
 Merkerson has also appeared on The Cosby Show, among other series.

 She first appeared in the NBC police procedural drama Law & Order in "Mushrooms" (Season 1: Episode 17) as the grief-stricken mother of an 11-month-old boy who is shot accidentally.
 Her performance impressed the producers enough to select Merkerson to replace Dann Florek as detective squad chief in the series' fourth season, making her one of the few actors to secure a recurring role after an initial single appearance on the show.

 Merkerson's career began to rise after she assumed the lead role in the one-woman play Lady Day at Emerson's Bar and Grill.
 That was followed by her performance as Berniece in August Wilson's Pulitzer Prize–winning play The Piano Lesson.
 For that, she was nominated for a Tony Award as Best Featured Actress in a Play.
 Merkerson has also won 2 Obie Awards for her work in I'm Not Stupid and Birdie Blue, a Helen Hayes Award for The Old Settler, and a Lucille Lortel nomination for F**king A by Suzan-Lori Parks.
-Her screen credits include Jacob's Ladder, Loose Cannons, She's Gotta Have It, James Cameron's Terminator 2: Judgment Day; and Navy Seals.
+Her screen credits include Jacob's Ladder, Loose Cannons, She's Gotta Have It, James Cameron's Terminator 2: Judgment Day; and Navy SEALs.
 In 2006, she won a Golden Globe Award, an Emmy Award and a Screen Actors Guild award for her performance in the HBO film Lackawanna Blues.
 In 2007, she starred as Lola Delaney in the Los Angeles stage production of William Inge's Come Back, Little Sheba.
 In January 2008 the production opened a successful run on Broadway and earned Merkerson her second Tony nomination.